nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 1. Initial launch

-    1. Download the jar file and copy into an empty folder
+    1. Download the jar file and copy it into an empty folder.

-    1. Double-click the jar file Expected: Shows the GUI with a set of sample contacts.
+    1. Double-click the jar file.<br>
+       Expected: Shows the GUI with a set of sample contacts.
 The window size may not be optimum.

 1. Saving window preferences